Inline formatting

 • Default supported ordered list styles are: decimal, lower-latin, lower-roman, and decimal-leading-zero.

 • Other numbering types, such as Hebrew or Thai, are also supported.
 However, some of them do not have a CSS counterpart, and they are converted to some other numbering that is available in CSS.
-An example of such a numbering is the numbering using the Russian alphabet that is converted to lower-latin.
+An example of such numbering is the numbering using the Russian alphabet that is converted to lower-latin.

 # Known limitations

 • Due to differences between built-in DOCX and CSS numbering definitions, some numbering types may have discrepancies.
-The extent of those discrepancies depends on specific numbering, so for some lists the first list item with different numbering may be the thousandth one, whereas for other ones the numbering may start being different at around the 30th item.
+The extent of those discrepancies depends on specific numbering, so for some lists, the first list item with different numbering may be the thousandth one, whereas for other ones the numbering may start being different at around the 30th item.

 • Custom list markers are not supported.
 This applies to some built-in list styles, and, in general, to markers that cannot be represented by the built-in CSS list style types.